Avento-Labs/pow-problem/readme.md

 * 0 ≤ N ≤ 5

 ## Output Format:
-For each test case, output a single line containing the smallest positive integer X that solves the Enigmatic Hash Challenge for the given S and N.
+For each test case, output a single line containing the smallest positive integer X that solves the Avento Hash Challenge for the given S and N.

 **Sample Input:**
 ```